oemof/exerpy/paper.md

 components.
 This involves using molar fractions and assuming ideal behavior when the mixture is gaseous, with adjustments made for mixtures including condensable components (e.g., water) to account for both gas and liquid phases.
-The evaluation of chemical exergy is performed only if the user explicitly specifies it.
-However, it is important to note that its use becomes indispensable for systems involving chemical reactions or mixing processes, where chemical exergy variations are significant.
-Finally, all parsed and calculated data are consolidated into a standardized JSON file, independent of the simulation tool used, which includes all the necessary information for a comprehensive exergy analysis.
+Finally, all parsed and
+calculated data are consolidated into a standardized JSON file, independent of the simulation tool used, which includes all the necessary information for a comprehensive exergy analysis.

-### Exergy Analysis
+## Exergy Analysis

 The framework performs exergy analysis at both the component and system levels.
 Each component of the system-such as turbines, compressors, and heat